Singapore

 At the outset, I would like to extend my sincere appreciation to you, Mr. President, and to the people of the Republic of Singapore, for the warm welcome and hospitality extended to me, my wife and to the Indonesian delegation.
 We are deeply touched by your enduring demonstration of friendship.

-I am very grateful and truly honored to receive the “First Class, Order of Temasek”, which I dedicate to the good people of Indonesia and to the lasting friendship between our two countries It will be a permanent reminder to me of the many wonderful moments that we shared together as close neighbors.
+I am very grateful and truly honored to receive the “First Class, Order of Temasek”, which I dedicate to the good people of Indonesia and to the lasting friendship between our two countries.
+It will be a permanent reminder to me of the many wonderful moments that we shared together as close neighbors.

 Before I proceed, I wish to ask your kind indulgence if I were to breach the standard protocol this evening.
 I will speak somewhat longer so I can share with you my personal reflections on some of the qualities that form the strong ties between our two nations.